HuJK/Cloud9-hub/README.md

 echo "update phase"
 apt-get update
 apt-get upgrade  -y
-# In debian, when I installed nginx, I can't install nginx-full.
-Because they use different version of nginx.
-So I have to remove nginx first.
+# In my distro(debian 10), It seems nginx and nginx-full are not compatible.
+I have to remove nginx than I can install nginx-full.
 apt-get remove  -y nginx
 # The install script will detect npm exist or not on the system.
 If exist, it will not use itself's npm
 # But in Ubuntu 19.04, npm from apt are not compatible with it.
 So I have to remove first, and install back later.
 apt-get remove  -y npm
+apt-get autoremove -y
 echo "install dependanse phase" apt-get install -y nginx-full apt-get install -y libnginx-mod-http-auth-pam